Attend uplifting and creative monthly Enrichment Circles as well as open studios where you can paint together with other sisters in the

 Sacred ECHOES Leadership

-Sumaiyah Wysdom Yates has been a Certified Intentional Creativity Teacher and Coach for nearly 10 years.
+Naa Kwarley Amissah (fka Sumaiyah Wysdom Yates) has been a Certified Intentional Creativity Teacher and Coach for nearly 10 years.
 In 2013, not only did she graduate from Color of Woman Teacher Training, she also opened her first art gallery — Soulful Emergence Art Gallery — in Canton, Maryland.
-Sumaiyah stumbled upon Intentional Creativity circa 2009 when her path crossed the path of her art matriarch, Shiloh Sophia McCloud.
+Naa Kwarley stumbled upon Intentional Creativity circa 2009 when her path crossed the path of her art matriarch, Shiloh Sophia McCloud.
 The images that she discovered in her search to develop her creative skill drew her onto the path of using this modality as a tool to heal her Self.
-Already having realized that art was medicine for her soul, Sumaiyah was stoked to find someone using art as a deep, sacred self-care practice — one which was being taught to all who were called.
-This was the catapult for Sumaiyah into the world of consciously using art to heal.
+Already having realized that art was medicine for her soul, Naa Kwarley was stoked to find someone using art as a deep, sacred self-care practice — one which was being taught to all who were called.
+This was the catapult for Naa Kwarley into the world of consciously using art to heal.

-In 2020, Sumaiyah opened the DIVA Empowerment Studio as a sacred space for those who are called to come and learn the tools of Intentional Creativity for themselves.
+In 2020, Naa Kwarley opened the DIVA Empowerment Studio as a sacred space for those who are called to come and learn the tools of Intentional Creativity for themselves.
 Meanwhile, she continues sharing this healing tool via online offerings such as ARTiculated LIFE JOURNAL, Alchemical Affirmations, and D.O.T.S. of Dopeness.